 Recent Research Experience

 Madagascar My masters thesis entitled "Does anthropogenic disturbance affect the diversity and size of seeds dispersed by lemurs?" was completed in August of 2017.
 For this research project I collected faecal samples from four diurnal lemur species in Ranomafana National Park across a gradient of anthropogenic disturbance.
 I also led a research expedition to a newly discovered isolated rainforest fragment to collect ring-tailed lemur faecal samples.
 I extracted the seeds from the faeces in order to better understand Lemur catta diet and seed dispersal.
 This research is exciting as it is one of the first studies of L. catta in a tropical rainforest environment (this species ordinarily inhabits dry deciduous forests, spiny bush, and scrublands).
-I have presented some of this research at the inaugural meeting of the Malagasy Primatological Society in Tamatave, Madagascar in December of 2017, and am excited to be presenting again at the International Primatological Society’s 27th Annual Congress in Nairobi, Kenya in August of 2018.
+I have presented some of this research at the inaugural meeting of the Malagasy Primatological Society in Tamatave, Madagascar in December of 2017, and again at the International Primatological Society’s 27th Annual Congress in Nairobi, Kenya in August of 2018.

 Malaysian Borneo The Stability of Altered Forest Ecosystems (SAFE) project is one of the world's largest ongoing ecological experiments.
 I took part on a 3-week field course which involved the taxonomic ID of plants, vertebrates, and invertebrates, and involved hands-on experience designing, collecting, and handling ecological, biogeochemical, and biodiversity data.
 I received valuable experience conducting research in both the secondary and primary rainforest environments.